 What to Wear & Bring

 You will be working outside the entire time!
 You must wear closed-toe shoes to volunteer.
 Also wear clothes you don’t mind getting dirty, and dress appropriately for the weather as there is very little shade out on the farm.
 Be mindful that certain plants may create an allergic reaction so bringing a long sleeved option may be beneficial for some.
 We recommend sunscreen and bug spray.
-Bring a refillable water bottle– the farm has drinking water available, but we do not provide cups.
+Bring a refillable water bottle– the farm has tools like commercial water softeners in place to enable us to have drinking water available, but we do not provide cups.
 We provide work gloves that you can borrow but feel free to bring your own.
 For safety and sanitary reasons, we ask that you do not bring dogs to the farm.

 How to Get There

 The Urban Roots farm is located at 7651 Delwau Lane, in East Austin near the intersection of Bolm Road and 183.
 If Google Maps proves confusing, here are some driving directions.
 We also highly encourage volunteers to consider biking to the farm, as we are located along the Southern Walnut Creek Bike Trail.

 Please observe all signage and park along the road as far onto the north shoulder of the road as possible.
 Walk down to the entrance of our farm by the Urban Roots sign and walk onto the farm via our driveway.
 Please do not park in front of our neighbors’ homes or walk through their yards on your way to the farm.
 Thank you for helping us value and respect their privacy.